KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_by_example_src/scope/lifetime/explicit.md

-# Explicit annotation
+# Explicit lifetime annotation: another Generic

+> Similar to [closures][anonymity], using lifetimes requires generics.

 The borrow checker uses explicit lifetime annotations to determine how long references should be valid.

-In cases where lifetimes are not elided[^1], Rust requires explicit annotations to determine what the lifetime of a reference should be.
+> In cases where lifetimes are not elided[^1], Rust requires explicit annotations to determine what the
+> lifetime of a reference should be.

 The syntax for explicitly annotating a lifetime uses an apostrophe character as follows:

 ```rust,ignore
 foo<'a>
 // `foo` has a lifetime parameter `'a`
 ```

-Similar to [closures][anonymity], using lifetimes requires generics.
-Additionally, this lifetime syntax indicates that the lifetime of `foo` may not exceed that of `'a`.
-Explicit annotation of a type has the form `&'a T` where `'a` has already been introduced.
+- Additionally, this lifetime syntax indicates that the lifetime of `foo` may not exceed that of `'a`.
+- Explicit annotation of a type has the form `&'a T` where `'a` has already been introduced.

 In cases with multiple lifetimes, the syntax is similar: